JetSquirrel/oh-my-skills/README.md

 # Oh My Skills

 A collection of Claude AI skills for various tasks.
-This repository is inspired by [Anthropic's skills repository](https://github.com/anthropics/skills).
+Just for my personal.

 ## What are Skills?